17 CUSS 1

 With these innovations and modifications, Project Mohole was ready to embark on its groundbreaking mission.
 The challenges were immense, but so were the potential rewards.
 This endeavor not only aimed to penetrate the Earth’s crust but also to push the boundaries of technology and human ingenuity.

 One of the six submerged buoys used for dynamic positioning in Project Mohole.
 They were lowered to about 200 ft (60 m) into a circular pattern.
 The CUSS I would then use sonar to maneuver itself in the center of that circle.
-Image from NSF is in the public domain.
+(Credit: Image 1, Image 2, and Image 3 are all from The National Academies, in flickr, CC BY-NC-SA 2.0)

-To see how the CUSS I was modified, the challenges that Project Mohole faced take a look at this video.
+To see how the CUSS I was modified and maneuvered, as well as the range of collected data during Project Mohole, take a look at this video.

 License